Pest control hub

 There are two common species of rat in New Zealand mainland; Norway rats and ship rats.

 Norway rats are the larger of the two European rats found in New Zealand.
 Their coats are grey-brown and shaggy with a pale underside.
 They are distinguished from the ship rat in that the tail, which is about 180 mm in length, is thick and shorter than the body, which is about 200 mm in length.

-Ship rats are smaller than Norway rats but their tails are larger and thicker and longer than their bodies.
+Ship rats are smaller than Norway rats but their tails are larger, thicker and longer than their bodies.

 Rats are mainly nocturnal.
-They have a varied diet that includes native birds, eggs and chicks, invertebrates, frogs, and lizards.
-They eat large quantities of native seeds, either from the ground or straight from the tree (in the case of ship rats, which can climb high into the canopy).
+They have a varied diet that includes native birds, eggs, chicks, invertebrates, frogs, and lizards.
+They eat large quantities of native seeds, either from the ground or straight from the tree (as in the case of Ship rats, which can climb high into the canopy).
 Norway rats are common in wet habitats and urban areas.
 Ship rats are found in most habitats and they are the most abundant and widespread rat on mainland New Zealand.

 Why is it a problem?

 Since their arrival in New Zealand, Norway rats and Ship rats have had significant impacts on native flora and fauna.
 They have been implicated in the decline of many native species including the Bellbird (Korimako), Robin (Toutouwai), Stitchbird (Hihi), Saddleback (Tiekie), Native Thrush, Parakeets (Kakariki), Flightless Weevil and Giant Weta.

 Rodents are prolific breeders.
 Rats can breed throughout the year if conditions are suitable, with a female producing up to five litters a year.
 They can live for 3 years but wild animals probably live for less than a year.